 Making your own homemade mayonnaise is quick and easy with an immersion blender!
 Whether you’re wanting to add mayo to sandwiches or salads, an immersion blender allows you to whip up your own homemade version in just minutes without the hassle of whisking or mixing manually.
-Discover how to make an easy, creamy mayo with step-by-step instructions.
+Discover how to make an easy, creamy immersion blender mayo with step-by-step instructions.

 Homemade Mayonnaise Ingredients

 To get started making your own mayonnaise, gather the following ingredients: